Adversarial-Attacks-on-Deeplearning/U_net/JSMA_Attack/README.md

   1) Compute the element-wise gradients of the output w.r.t input image
   2) Construct the adversarial saliency map based on the targeted mask
   3) Select the most salient feature(s) to perturb).
-  4) Modify the selected feature(s) by an initial small amount θ.
+  4) Modify the selected feature(s) by θ.
-  5) Repeat until the requered accuracy or the distortion limit is reached.
+  5) Repeat until the distortion limit is reached.